PKU-Alignment/align-anything/README.md

 - **Highly Modular Framework.** Our framework offers a comprehensive collection of diverse training and evaluation implementation for any-modal alignment.
 Its versatility stems from the abstraction of different algorithm types and a well-designed API, allowing users to easily modify and customize the code for different tasks.
 - **Support for Various Model Fine-Tuning.** The framework includes fine-tuning capabilities for models such as LLaMA, LLaVA, Gemma, Qwen, Baichuan, and others (see [Model Zoo](https://github.com/PKU-Alignment/align-anything/blob/main/Model-Zoo.md)).
 - **Support Fine-Tuning across Any Modality.** It supports fine-tuning alignments for different modality model, including LLMs, VLMs, and other modalities (see [Development Roadmap](#development-roadmap)).
-- **Support Different Alignment Methods.** The framework supports various alignment algorithms, including SFT, DPO, PPO, and others (see [Example](https://github.com/PKU-Alignment/align-anything/tree/main/examples)).
+- **Support Different Alignment Methods.** The framework supports different alignment algorithms, including SFT, DPO, PPO, and others (see [Example](https://github.com/PKU-Alignment/align-anything/tree/main/examples)).

 ## Algorithms
-We support alignment algorithms for various modalities, each of which may involve additional algorithms.
+We support basic alignment algorithms for different modalities, each of which may involve additional algorithms.
 For instance, in the text modality, we have also implemented SimPO, KTO, and others.

 | Modality                           | SFT | RM  | DPO | PPO |
 | ---------------------------------- | --- | --- | --- | --- |